Jetison333/rotg/current-round-rules.md

 This is a silly game.
 Gamers must not stress too much about unforeseen consequences of their actions, for those are what make the game fun.

+the rules shall always be displayed rotated by however many points this submission gets (1), expressed as radians.

 ## Rounds